-D'Arc is personally excited for the new release and special features, which he believes will allow audiences to enjoy "The Ten Commandments," like they never have before.
+D'Arc is personally excited for the new release and special features, which he believes will allow audiences to enjoy "The Ten Commandments" like never before.

-"Time is the great tester on things like motion pictures, and this can truly be called a classic film," he said.
+"Time is the tester on things like motion pictures," he continued, "and this can truly be called a classic film."

 Another Utah connection to the film was the voice of God when God writes on the stone tablets on Mount Sinai was that of Delos Jewkes, a Utah Valley resident.